Soohti/eligibilityd-debug/README.md

 ## Disclaimer

-Disabling SIP will reduce the security of the system and make iOS apps in App Store and Apple Pay unusable.
+Disabling SIP (although partially) will reduce the security of the system and make iOS apps in App Store and Apple Pay unusable.

 ## Install